NiborGnu/witch-hunt/README.md

   - From the source section drop-down menu, select the **Main** Branch, then click "Save".
   - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found [here](https://niborgnu.github.io/witch-hunt/index.html)
+The live link can be found [here](https://niborgnu.github.io/witch-hunt/)

 ### Local Deployment

-- If you use Gitpod, you can [click here](https://gitpod.io/#https://github.com/NiborGnu/witch-hunt), which will start the Gitpod workspace for you.
+- If you use Gitpod, you can [click here](https://github.com/NiborGnu/witch-hunt.git), which will start the Gitpod workspace for you.

 ---

 ## Future improvements

-- add javascript indicator to witches record extendsion
+- add Javascript indicator to witches record extension
 - add custom 404 page;
-- add accessability report with [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/);
+- add accessibility report with [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/);
-- add fully functional contact form.
+- add a fully functional contact form.

 ---
 ## Credits